Team Me

 Judith Charbit

-Short-form video is all about those quick, bite-sized clips that last anywhere from five to ninety seconds.
-They're perfect for people scrolling through social media or other platforms, looking for something easy to watch and enjoy.
-You've probably seen them on TikTok, Instagram Stories and Reels, YouTube shorts, and soon you will also see them on the LinkedIn video feed.
+Short-form video is all about quick, bite-sized clips that last anywhere from five to ninety seconds.
+They're perfect for people scrolling through social media looking for something easy to watch.
+You've seen them on TikTok, Instagram Reels, YouTube Shorts, and soon on the LinkedIn video feed.

 Why Is Short-Form Video So Popular?